How to Make Wire Names

 This post may contain affiliate links.

-I’ve made very large wire words to decorate in the past – both wrapped in yarn and crafted to glow in the dark for my kid’s bedroom.
+I’ve made very large wire words to decorate in the past – both wrapped in yarn and crafted to glow in the dark.
 If you want large words, check out my post on how to make wire word art and grab the free template.

 But then I had the idea to make a smaller version for names that I could use for gift tags, necklaces, or keychains.
 And they’re even easier than my first version!

-In this post, I’ll show you how to make wire names using metallic wire and a free font.
+Let me show you exactly how to make wire names using metallic wire and a free font.

 How to Make a Wire Name